roncterry/configure-as-labmachine/README.md

   * Download this project into the installed openSUSE Leap or SLE 15 image.

   * Run the `configure-as-labmachine.sh` script (as root or via sudo) to configure that image to be basically the standard SUSE Training lab machine image.
+(It can be run from a terminal in a GUI however it might be best to switch to a virtual terminal and run the command.)

 **openSUSE Leap versions supported:** Leap 15.1/15.2/15.3